-a=3gpp_360video:100<sp>cap=VDP

-where cap indicates the capability and VDP means Viewport-Dependent Processing.
-The receiver does not require any additional signalling from the sender to decode and render the stream.
-The resolution in the attribute “imageattr” corresponds to the 360-degree video and not just the viewport region.

-Full Pipeline

-We present here the pipeline for a point-to-point case (see Figure 9.12.2).
-The sender receives an image from a capture device and stitched if not pre-stitched.
+The full processing pipeline consists of the ITT4RT-Tx client receiving an image from a capture device and stitching it, if not pre-stitched.
 It then determines the viewport of the receiver based on RTCP viewport feedback.
-Once the viewport has been determined, the video is encoded with higher quality in the viewport region, packetized and delivered to the receiver.
-The receiver decodes and renders the received video.
+Once the viewport has been determined, the video is encoded with higher quality in the viewport region, packetized and delivered to the ITT4RT-Rx client.
+The ITT4RT-Rx client decodes and renders the received video.
 No additional signalling is needed.